MandyLCloud/gdtest/generated/process_data_interface.md

     | RSE Registration Number | RSE Registration Number | string | Registration number of the RSE involved in the site project |
     | RGE Registration Number | RGE Registration Number | string | Registration number of the RGE involved in the site project |
     | RC Registration Number | RC Registration Number | string | Registration number of the RC involved in the site project |
+    *(Detailed data mapping and file format will be confirmed with ESH system owners during detailed design)*

-#### 3.2.5.
+### 3.2.5.
 INT-ERKS-01 -Data Import from ERKS

-*   **Target System:** Electronic Records Keeping System (ERKS)
+*   **Target System:** ERKS (System Name to be Confirmed)
 *   **Interface Type:** To Be Confirmed (TBC)
-*   **In / Out:** In
+*   **In / Out:** In (LSCP receives data from ERKS)
-*   **Frequency:** TBC
+*   **Frequency:** To Be Confirmed (TBC)

+*   **Description:**
-*   **Description:** This interface will facilitate data import from ERKS into LSCP.
-The specific data and mechanism will be defined in consultation with ERKS system owners.
-This integration will ensure that LSCP can leverage existing records within ERKS for improved data management and accessibility.
+    LSCP will interface with ERKS to import relevant data, likely for record-keeping and data synchronization purposes.
+The specific data to be exchanged and the interface mechanism are yet to be determined and will be finalized in consultation with ERKS system owners.

-*   **Data Exchange:** The method of data exchange (API, file transfer, database link) needs to be defined.
+*   **Data Exchange:** The method of data exchange (API, file transfer, database link, etc.) needs to be defined based on ERKS capabilities and security requirements.

-*   **Authentication:** Authentication and authorization mechanisms for accessing ERKS data are to be established.
+*   **Authentication:** Authentication and authorization mechanisms for accessing ERKS data will be established in coordination with ERKS system administrators to ensure secure data access.

-*   **Error Handling:** Robust error handling will be implemented to address issues during data exchange.
+*   **Error Handling:** Robust error handling will be implemented to address potential issues during data exchange, ensuring data integrity and system stability.

-*   **Data Mapping:** (Specific data elements for mapping between ERKS and LSCP will be defined later)
+*   **Data Mapping:**
+    *(Specific data elements for mapping between ERKS and LSCP will be defined during the detailed design phase in collaboration with ERKS system owners)*

-#### 3.2.6.
+### 3.2.6.
 INT-BRAVO-01 -Data Import from BRAVO

-*   **Target System:** Buildings Records and Vetting Office System (BRAVO)
+*   **Target System:** BRAVO (Buildings Department Records and Archives Viewing Online)
 *   **Interface Type:** HTTP Request Redirection
-*   **In / Out:** In
+*   **In / Out:** In (LSCP redirects user to BRAVO and receives data via redirection)
 *   **Frequency:** Per User Request

+*   **Description:**
-*   **Description:** LSCP will integrate with BRAVO through HTTP redirection, allowing users to access BRAVO functionalities directly from LSCP.
-This interface will enable seamless access to building records and related information stored in BRAVO.
+    LSCP will integrate with BRAVO to allow users to access building records and related case information directly from within LSCP.
+This interface will be implemented through HTTP request redirection, allowing users to seamlessly navigate to BRAVO with relevant case parameters.

-*   **Data Exchange:** LSCP will send HTTP requests (GET or POST) to BRAVO URLs, passing parameters in the URL query string or request body.
-BRAVO will respond with the requested data.
+*   **Data Exchange:**
+    LSCP will use HTTP requests (GET or POST) to redirect users to specific BRAVO URLs.
+Parameters such as Case Number, Year, Block ID, and File Reference No. will be passed in the URL to directly access relevant records in BRAVO.
+BRAVO will respond by displaying the requested information within the user's browser.

-*   **Authentication:** The authentication method for accessing BRAVO (API keys, OAuth) is to be determined.
+*   **Authentication:** The authentication method for accessing BRAVO will be determined, potentially using API keys or OAuth, to ensure secure access to building records.

-*   **Error Handling:** The system will handle errors returned by the BRAVO API and provide user feedback.
+*   **Error Handling:** LSCP will handle any errors returned by BRAVO and provide appropriate feedback to the user, ensuring a user-friendly experience even in case of integration issues.

 *   **URL Syntax (Examples):**

     *   **with Case number and Year:**
         `https://dp2.bd.hksarg/bravo/BuildingSearchRedirection?CASE_NUMBER=<CASE_NUMBER>&YEAR=<YEAR>`

     *   **with Block ID:**
         `https://dp2.bd.hksarg/bravo/BuildingSearchRedirection?BLOCK_ID=<BLOCK_ID>`

     *   **with full File Reference No:**
         `https://dp2.bd.hksarg/bravo/BuildingSearchRedirection?SEARCH_TYPE=<SEARCH_TYPE>&SUBJECT_CODE=\<SUBJECT_CODE\>&CASE_NUMBER=\<CASE_NUMBER\>&YEAR=\<YEAR\>&SPECIAL_CAT=\<SPECIAL_CAT>`

-    (Note: The exact URL syntax and parameter names need to be confirmed with BRAVO system owners.)
+    *(The exact URL syntax and parameter names will be confirmed with BRAVO system owners during detailed design)*

-*   **Data Mapping:** (Specific data elements for mapping between LSCP and BRAVO will be defined later.)
+*   **Data Mapping:**
+    *(Specific data elements for mapping between LSCP and BRAVO will be defined during the detailed design phase in collaboration with BRAVO system owners)*

 *** End of document***
 ```